lone-cloud/next-deploy/README.md

 ## Features

-Next Deploy strives to support all the latest major Next.js features and allow for effortless deployment to either GitHub Pages ([static exports](#https://nextjs.org/docs/advanced-features/static-html-export) only) or AWS (full functionality).
+Next Deploy strives to support the latest

-AWS deployments will be created by running `next build` in `serverless-trace` mode.
-The pre-rendered and static files will be published to S3 and served through CloudFront.
-The handling of application-specific routing and some advanced functionality will be provided through [Lambda@Edge](#https://aws.amazon.com/lambda/edge/) functions.
-AWS deployments will also create new Route 53 records (if domains are configured).
-Note that you will need to [migrate to Route 53](#https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) for DNS hosting.

-Work is underway to provide support for:
+- ✔ effortless deployment to AWS and GitHub pages
+- ✔ deployments to a custom domain
+- ✔ static generation (SSG), server side rendering (SSR)
+- ✔ serverless AWS architecture serving your Next.js content globally via [CloudFront](https://aws.amazon.com/cloudfront/) and [Lambda@Edge](https://aws.amazon.com/lambda/edge/)
+- ✔ multi-environment support

-- getStaticPaths with fallback
+- ⚠ getStaticPaths with fallback
-- preview mode
+- ⚠ preview mode
-- incremental static regeneration
+- ⚠ incremental static regeneration (beta)

 ## Background

 Next Deploy was created to deploy web applications built using the wonderful [Next.js](https://nextjs.org/) framework.
 It allows teams to easily integrate with the supported engines (AWS, GitHub Pages) and keep the entirety of their code in source control.
 From frontend, to backend, to the deployment logic.

-Next Deploy started as a fork of [serverless-next.js](https://github.com/serverless-nextjs/serverless-next.js) which itself is an orchestrator of various [serverless-components](https://github.com/serverless-components/).
+Next Deploy started as a fork of serverless-next.js which itself is an orchestrator of various orphaned serverless-components.

 ## CLI